jubalh/awesome-package-maintainer/README.md

 If the update is a point release with bug fixes only, you need to consider whether you have to update stable repositories as well.

+## Security
+When a vulnerability is discovered they get reported at [MITRE](https://cve.mitre.org/) and a Common Vulnerabilities and Exposures or short CVE is created.

+They usually look like `CVE-YEAR-NUMBER`.
+You might have heard of [Heartbleed](https://heartbleed.com/) which for example got CVE-2014-0160 assigned.

+Once such a CVE is discovered, the security teams of a distribution get notified.
+They then fix the bug or forward the information to the maintainer which should fix the bug.
+This depends on the policies of the particular distribution.

+Some vulnerabilities are under an embargo and maintainers should not mention it publicly or release it until a certain date.

 ## License
 The software you package will come with a license.
 You need to be aware which licenses your distribution allows to ship in their repositories.
 You can find a list of licenses and their identifier on the [SPDX website](https://spdx.org/licenses/).